In order to serve you better, please select your Dominion Energy location services.

 Kit items to include:

-For persons with critical needs who may need help in an evacuation - Complete and return the Functional Needs and Assistance Survey Card.
+Persons with critical needs who may need help in an evacuation - Complete and return the Functional Needs and Assistance Survey Card.
 This survey card is mailed to you every year.

 Residents must complete and mail, at no cost, the survey card every year.
 Only include information that will prevent you from self-evacuating your home.
 Survey information is given to your city or town's emergency management official to ensure information is up-to-date and, if needed, provide assistance in an emergency or evacuation.
 You may also contact your locality to learn what options are available.
 Locality and state contact information is provided under More Information below.